Pipazoul/vocoda-os/README.md

 - [ ] Release on github

 v0.2 :
+- [ ] Append the bashrc config to user bashrc file with the right mount config
 - [ ] OpenVPN cert setup as a service
 - [ ] Install Tidal Cycles
 - [ ] Import conf files